-The University is very mindful of the cost of living pressures being experienced by our staff and we believe it is important to pull together as a community and look out for each other during this difficult time.
-As well as support being offered by government and public services, we want to play our role, so this webpage is dedicated to exploring ways you can save money, make your budget go further and access help and advice.
-We are a Living Wage employer, in July we announced one-off payments to support colleagues.
-Of course, this issue is not isolated to the University, and is being strongly considered at a national level, so we are also keeping abreast of any developments and additional support that may be available.
+The University is a Living Wage employer and we are very mindful of the cost of living pressures being experienced by our staff.
+We believe it's important to pull together as a community and look out for each other during this difficult time.
+As well as support being offered by government and public services, we want to play our role.
+This webpage is dedicated to exploring ways you can save money, make your budget go further and access help and advice.

 Our list of employee discounts gives details of a range of local, high street, national and online discounts available to you as a member of staff at the University.